bacterial-genomics/wf-paired-end-illumina-assembly/README.md

 ## Troubleshooting

-Q: It failed, how do I find out what went wrong?
+Q: It failed; how do I find out what went wrong?

 A: View file contents in the `<outdir>/pipeline_info` directory.